dashcommunity/proposal-dash-rpms/proposal.md

 permutations of operating system platforms on which it runs.
 Examples: for Ubuntu this means .deb (for apt-get automation), for MacOS this means .pkg, etc.
-For the Red Hat linux family of operating systems -- Fedora, CentOS, RHEL -- this means RPM packages (.rpm).
+For the Red Hat linux family of operating systems -- Fedora, CentOS, RHEL -- this means RPM packages (.rpm) and YUM/DNF repositories.

-The advantages are that you build these packages consistently and they allow predictable and easy installation for users.
-They pull in the dependencies they need without the user having to think about them, and the operating system can track and manage updates cleanly and efficiently.
+The advantages are that you build these packages consistently and they allow predictable and easy installation and update for users.
+Upon installation they pull in the dependencies they need without the user having to think about them, and the operating system can track and manage updates cleanly and efficiently.

 Aspirationally, there is opportunaty to have Dash Core shipped with the Fedora operating system by default.
-More or that later...
+More on that later...

-Today, I developed the packaging specs, build and digitally sign packages and make them available.
-I have also written installation configuration instruction tailered to these builds and these platforms.
-But there is a lot more to be done to really professionalize the product for this family of operating systems.
+Available today: I developed the packaging specs, build and digitally sign packages and make them available through automated means.
+I have also written installation configuration instruction tailered to these builds and these platforms. *But there is a lot more to be done to really professionalize the product for this family of operating systems.*

-*All of this would set Dash at least on par with Bitcoin, and establish delivery professionalism certainly ahead of other crypto-currencies.*
+*Such packaging and availability would set Dash on par with Bitcoin in the near term, and establish delivery professionalism certainly ahead of other crypto-currencies.*

 **Who am I?** I am dAgrarian (forums), taw00 (github), t0dd and agrarian (other places).